Foyers Lodge, Loch Ness

 Welcome to Foyers Lodge, a stunning adult-only Victorian retreat overlooking Loch Ness; Scotland's most famous loch and one of the world's most famous lakes.

-Located on the quieter ‘south side’ of Loch Ness , we’re naturally geographically secluded.
-Surrounded by stunning natural landscape, we aim to provide a calming home from home experience where people can relax and unwind.
+Located on the quieter ‘south side’ of Loch Ness in the heart of the Scottish Highlands , we’re naturally geographically secluded.
+Surrounded by stunning wild scenery, we aim to provide a calming home from home experience where guests can relax and unwind.

 The team welcome you to the Highlands and hope the cosy environment and beautiful surroundings will entice you to return again and again.